Supply chain attack

 A supply chain attack is a cyber-attack that seeks to damage an organization by targeting less secure elements in the supply chain.
 A supply chain attack can occur in any industry, from the financial sector, oil industry, to a government sector.
 A supply chain attack can happen in software or hardware.
 Cybercriminals typically tamper with the manufacturing or distribution of a product by installing malware or hardware-based spying components.
 Symantec's 2019 Internet Security Threat Report states that supply chain attacks increased by 78 percent in 2018.

-The Target security breach, Eastern European ATM malware, as well as the Stuxnet computer worm are examples of supply chain attacks.

-Supply chain management experts recommend strict control of an institution's supply network in order to prevent potential damage from cyber criminals.

-Overview

 A supply chain is a system of activities involved in handling, distributing, manufacturing, and processing goods in order to move resources from a vendor into the hands of the final consumer.
 A supply chain is a complex network of interconnected players governed by supply and demand.

-Although supply chain attack is a broad term without a universally agreed upon definition, in reference to cyber-security, a supply chain attack involves physically tampering with electronics (computers, ATMs, power systems, factory data networks) in order to install undetectable malware for the purpose of bringing harm to a player further down the supply chain network.
+Although supply chain attack is a broad term without a universally agreed upon definition, in reference to cyber-security, a supply chain attack can involve physically tampering with electronics (computers, ATMs, power systems, factory data networks) in order to install undetectable malware for the purpose of bringing harm to a player further down the supply chain network.
+Alternatively, the term can be used to describe attacks exploiting the software supply chain, in which an apparently low-level or unimportant software component used by other software can be used to inject malicious code into the larger software that depends on the component.

 In a more general sense, a supply chain attack may not necessarily involve electronics.
 In 2010 when burglars gained access to the pharmaceutical giant Eli Lilly's supply warehouse, by drilling a hole in the roof and loading $80 million worth of prescription drugs into a truck, they could also have been said to carry out a supply chain attack.
 However, this article will discuss cyber attacks on physical supply networks that rely on technology; hence, a supply chain attack is a method used by cyber-criminals.